Skip to content

 export GOOGLE_CLOUD_LOCATION="YOUR_PROJECT_LOCATION" # e.g., us-central1

-• For repeated use, you can add the environment variables to your .env file (located in the project directory or user home directory) or your shell's configuration file (like ~/.bashrc, ~/.zshrc, or ~/.profile).
+• Alternatively you can export the environment variables from your shell's configuration file (like ~/.bashrc, ~/.zshrc, or ~/.profile).
 For example, the following commands add the environment variables to a ~/.bashrc file:

 bash